berensp/berensp.github.io/_posts/2023-03-14-solvitur-currendo.md

 description: It is solved by running.
 ogimage: tahoe.half.02.png
 ---
-The other day I'm loping down the exquisite [Historic Trail on Mount Sutro](/twin-peaks-mt-sutro/), and as I run past this particular point on the path, the podcast episode that I had listened to some *seven days prior* begins *re*-playing in my brain.
+The other day I'm loping down the exquisite [Historic Trail on Mount Sutro](/twin-peaks-mt-sutro/), and as I run past this particular point on the path, the podcast episode that I had listened to some *seven days prior* begins replaying in my brain.
 Almost verbatim.
-And I realize the replay is perfectly synchronized with the loci I'm passing.
-(And I'll add that mine is by no means an exceptional memory.)
+And I realize that this mental replay is nicely synchronized with where I was on the trail on the first listen. *(Nota bene: mine is by no means an exceptional memory.)*

 <center>
 <img src='/assets/videos/historic.trail.slow.gif'>